chaitugujjula00/Machine-Learning-Models/Movie Recommendation System/README.md

 ## Usage

-1. Ensure you have the dataset `movies_data.csv` in the same directory as your script.
+1. Ensure you have the dataset `movies.csv` in the same directory as your script.
 2. Run the script.
 3. Enter your favorite movie name when prompted.
 4. The script will output a list of recommended movies based on your input.